 10. Alligator Hill Trail

-Another trail system that is divided into several smaller loops, the Alligator Hill trail covers a total of 9 miles.
+Another trail system divided into several smaller loops, the Alligator Hill system covers 9 miles.
 It is separated into loops based on difficulty with an easy, intermediate, and advanced trail.

-At the beginning of the trail, you’ll see some historical significance of the area in the charcoal kilns used by Pierce Stocking during his years working in the area.
+At the beginning of the trail, you’ll see some historical significance of the area in the charcoal kilns used by Pierce Stocking during his years spent working there.

-Side note: You’ve probably come across that name at least a few times in planning a Sleeping Bear Dunes trip.
+Side note: You’ve probably come across that name a few times planning a Sleeping Bear Dunes trip.
 He worked in the lumber industry in this small area of Michigan.
 He found that his sawmill produced a significant amount of waste, which he did not like.
-He built these kilns to turn the waste into charcoal to sell to campers throughout the state of Michigan.
+He built these kilns to turn the waste into charcoal to sell to campers throughout Michigan.

 The most popular route on this hike takes you just less than 1.5 miles through forested land to the Island Lookout, where great views of the Manitou Islands and Sleeping Bear Point can be seen on clear days.
 There is a bench here to stop and take in the views.

 You can then continue up the spur trail to Big Glen Lookout, which is 0.8 miles one way.
 The overlook peeks through the trees to see Glen Lake.
 You’ll then need to return 0.8 miles the way you came to get back to the trail split.
-If returning to your car, in total, this route would come to about 4.6 miles.
+If you return to your car, this route would come to about 4.6 miles in total.

-Subtract the Big Glen Lake Lookout, and you’ll have a hike of about 3 miles.
-If you’re looking to extend, you could continue on the intermediate trail to add about 2 miles.
+Subtract the Big Glen Lake Lookout and hike about 3 miles.
+You could continue on the intermediate trail to add about 2 miles if you want to extend.
 Continuing on the advanced trail from the junction for Big Glen Lookout would result in a 3.2-mile return trip to the parking area.

 How to get there: Continue along M-22 and M-109 north from the visitor center.
 Turn right in 6.2 miles onto Day Farm Road.
 In 0.6 miles, Day Farm Road meets Stocking Road, where you should turn left.
 The trailhead and parking area will be found after just a short distance on the right.